MaiJi97/Leetcode/java/287_FindTheDuplicateNumber/README.md

 Time Complexity: O(n)

-## Method 4: Sort and iterate
+## Method 4: Count frequencies through Hash Map / Array
-Another way is to sort the array and iterate through it until we find two adjacent same numbers.
+Count the frequency of each element through an array, and return the one with frequency greater than 1.
+General idea is similar as method 3.

 Time Complexity: O(n)